loi-ng/Articles/strategist/BCG_Data_Science_&_Advanced_Analytics.md

 We would suggest spending no more than one hour on this task.

 Please note, there are multiple ways to approach the task and that the sample answer is just one way to do it.

 4
 Resources to help you with the task

 Problem Context Document
-Click to download file →

-We recognise that these tasks are challenging and that there are undoubtedly phrases and terminology you may not have heard before – don’t worry!
-We have tried to make this experience as true to life as possible and therefore our ask is that you attempt to seek out independent sources of information and do your own research, as required, to help guide you through the tasks.

-5
-Submit your work
-You may only credit this task to your CV if you make a genuine attempt at the work.
-You may resubmit work, iterate upon and reattempt work as many times as you want.

-Click here to submit your work
-You will be sent to the submission upload page.
-You may resubmit work, iterate upon, and reattempt work as many times as you want.
-Your Incomplete Deliverables:
-Click to revisit them and update them instead of starting a new submission

-6
-Unlock the model work
-Download an example of work done at BCG in this topic.
-Submit an attempt at work first before this unlocks.

 Task 2
 Exploratory Data Analysis & Data Cleaning

-Understanding the business through data watch video instructions
+Understanding the business through data
-Watch video instructions
-Get background info and context
-Get background info and context
-Get details for your task
-Get details for your task
-View resources to help you learn
-View resources to help you learn
-Submit your work on this page
-Submit your work on this page
-Unlock model work
-Unlock the model work

 1
 Get your instructions from your supervisor
 Watch this video and hear about your task.

-Optional: Employment Preferences
-What kind of employment opportunities are you looking for?

-    Pre-internship
-    Internships / Vacation schemes
-    Full time

-This helps companies on Forage reach out to you for the right roles.
 2
 Here is the background information on your task